Marketing Metrics

 CTR (Click-Through Rate)

-CTR (Click-Through Rate) is the percentage of impressions that resulted in a click.
-It’s calculated as (Clicks ÷ Impressions) × 100.
-CTR measures how effectivel...
+CTR (Click-Through Rate) is the share of impressions that generate clicks, calculated as (Clicks / Impressions) x 100.
+It indicates how effectively your snippet...

 #impressions#clicks#averageposition